changeworld/azure-docs.ja-jp/articles/azure-video-analyzer/video-analyzer-docs/deploy-on-stack-edge.md

         }
     ...

-    //(Advanced) Configuring shared memory on a K8s Pod or Deployment manifest for deployment via K8s API
+    //(Advanced) Configuring shared memory on a Kubernetes pod or deployment manifest for deployment via the Kubernetes API spec:
-    spec:
         ...
         template:
         spec: